SEO Migration 2025: The Complete Guide

 Using a crawling tool, go through the entire new site to map and list all pages and templates.

-Pay special attention to any duplicate pages or URLs and ensure they don’t transfer over, as this can hurt SEO for the new site.
+Pay special attention to any duplicate pages or URLs and ensure they don’t transfer over, as this can hurt the new site’s overall Organic Search value.

-Additionally, identify any orphan pages—pages that no other pages on your site link to—and make sure to link to them during the migration process.
+Additionally, identify any orphan pages and make sure to link to them during the migration process.

 Align Your Content with Your SEO Migration Goals

-At this stage, you’ll want to ensure your website content is aligned with your SEO site migration strategy.
-Consider the keywords you’re ranking for along with the keywords you’re working towards ranking—what can you do to improve?
+At this stage, you’ll want to ensure your website content is aligned with your overall Organic Search and migration goals.

-Consider the pages with the highest SEO value and make sure to include them in the migration.
-If you’re adding new pages or editing the content on a page, refer to the latest SEO best practices and make sure that you’re optimizing these pages accordingly.
+Consider the pages with the highest Organic Search value and make sure to include them in the migration.
+If you’re adding new pages or editing the content on a page, refer to the latest Organic Search optimization best practices and optimize these pages accordingly.

 Because search engine crawlers look at your images as well as your copy, your review should go beyond the text on each page.

-To optimize website images for search, you need to check that the file name alt text includes keywords and accurately describes the image.
+To optimize website images for search, you need to check that the file name and alt text include keywords and accurately describe the image.

 Review Internal Link Structure

-As you’re mapping out the pages on your site, you’ll want to review any and all internal links so you can map and transfer them during the migration.
+As you’re going through the pages on your site, review any and all internal links so you can map and transfer them during the migration.

 Check for any broken links or 404 redirects and either remove or replace them during the migration.
 Keep in mind that while a website crawler can typically locate most pages, it may not find all of them, especially orphan pages without internal links.